Skip to main content

 3. Wrong schema or table

-SELECT * FROM ethereum.defi.ez_dex_swaps; -- Will fail on free shares
+SELECT * FROM ethereum.defi.ez_dex_swaps; -- Will fail on core shares

 -- Use Core schema instead

-SELECT * FROM ethereum.core.fact_transactions; -- Available on free shares
+SELECT * FROM ethereum.core.fact_transactions; -- Available on core shares

 High compute costs